IT Contractor Job News

 According to the MoD, "A security clearance provides a certain level of assurance at a point in time, as to an individual's suitability to have trusted access to sensitive information."

-As you would expect, security clearances are constantly reviewed, and a contractor's current clearance level is no guarantee of a his future suitability to work on a classified project.
+As you would expect, security clearances are constantly reviewed, and a contractor’s current clearance level is no guarantee of his future suitability to work on a classified project.
 If your security clearance expires, you will need to go through the process again.

 The length of time you can expect to wait to be cleared once the process has begun depends on the type of check you will undergo.
 A basic check (BC) may take just a couple of weeks, but more complex checks such as the Security Check (SC) or Developed Vetting (DV) can take many weeks and months to complete.